Ataboyata/Item_Catalog_Deployment/ReadMe.md

  	sudo chown -R grader:grader /home/grader/.ssh

  TRY LOGGIN IN WITH:
- 	ssh -i udacity_key grader@18.218.185.59
+ 	ssh -i udacity_key grader@52-14-21-109

 ### 8. Add the Port 2200 as a Custom TCP Port in the Lightsail webpage and changed the SSH port from 22 to 2200 Firewall in the config file.
-ON THE LIGHTSAIL WEBSITE ADD PORT 2200 AS A CUSTOM TCP PORT. sudo nano /etc/ssh/sshd_config
+ON THE LIGHTSAIL WEBSITE ADD PORT 2200 AS A CUSTOM TCP PORT.
+DELETE PORT SSH PORT 22.
-CHANGE PORT 22 TO 2200
+ON THE SSHD_CONFIG FILE CHANGE PORT 22 TO 2200
+sudo nano /etc/ssh/sshd_config
+sudo service ssh restart

+TRY LOGGIN IN WITH:
+ssh -i udacity_key grader@52-14-21-109 -p 2200

+## Block Root login
+sudo nano /etc/ssh/sshd_config
+CHANGE PERMITROOTLOGIN TO "NO"

 ### 9. Set up all the other firewall ports
  sudo ufw default deny incoming